-The Dutch pepernoten (or actually kruidnoten) are easy to make and you will enjoy making these little cookies with your kids.
-When I was a child we always made it during this time of the year, it was tradition and we had so much fun making it.
+Dutch spice cookies (in Dutch ‘pepernoten’ or ‘kruidnoten’) are easy and fun to prepare.
+Bake the little cookies toegether with your kids.
+When I was a child we always make them during this time of the year.
+It was tradition and we had so much fun making it.
 Since we have no children we are doing it without them.
-And I can tell you, we still liked it making them.
+And I can tell you, we still like it making these yummy cookies!

 Kruidnoten (spice nuts) are often confused with pepernoten (pepper nuts).
 This recipe is for kruidnoten, but everyone in Holland calls kruidnoten pepernoten including me.
-These little cookies are traditionally eaten in the Netherlands in the months November and December and are associated with the Dutch Sinterklaas tradition, which is celebrated on 5th December.
-For most kids here, that’s the most important day of the year, because Sinterklaas brings them presents.
+These little Dutch cookies are traditionally eaten in the Netherlands in the months November and December.
+And the cookies are associated with the Sinterklaas tradition, which is celebrated on 5th December.
+For most kids here, that’s the most important day of the year, because Sinterklaas brings them lots of presents.

-Kruidnoten are linked with the tradition and we really love these little spicy nuts and especially with chocolate around it.
+Kruidnoten are linked with the tradition and we really love these little spicy cookies and especially with chocolate around it.
 But homemade kruidnoten are obviously the best!
-This is not a recipe for the original kruidnoten, I made my own variations by adding ginger and apple.
+This is not a recipe for the original Dutch cookies.
+I made my own variations by adding ginger and apple.
 It’s a challenge to add some other spices I think.
-Also, I made the recipe a bit healthier by using whole meal flour.
+Also, I made the recipe healthier by using whole meal flour.
 We really like ginger, so we baked pepernoten with ginger.
-And apple is always a delicious combination with cinnamon, the main ingredient of Speculaaskruiden.
+And apple is always a delicious combination with cinnamon, the main ingredient of Speculaaskruiden (Dutch spice mix).

-In this recipe we first make a dough, divide it into two equal parts and add different ingredients.
-In one part you add ginger and soy milk and the other part only apple.
+In this recipe for Dutch spice cookies we first make a dough, divide it into two equal parts and add different ingredients.
+In one part you add ginger and soy milk and the other part apple.
 If you only want to make the ginger nuts, just take the dough as whole and add 6 teaspoons of grated ginger and 4 tablespoons of plant based milk.

-The pepernoten are so delicious!
+These small Dutch cookies are very delicious!
 We liked the ginger nuts the most as they had more flavor and more crunchiness.
 The apple nuts were softer inside and the apple flavor was not very recognizable, but they were delicious though.
 Next time I will add less sugar, for us it’s always a challenge to use as little sugar as possible.

 - 250 grams wholemeal flour